CLASSEVE

 What gets rejected

-Interfaces that hide state behind decoration.Systems that need support copy to explain basic intent.Features that create work faster than they remove it.Anything that cannot explain its recovery path.
+Interfaces that hide state behind decoration.Systems that need explanatory copy to clarify their primary function.Features that create more work than they eliminate.Any system without a documented recovery path.

 What never ships

-Dark patterns, urgency pressure, or synthetic scarcity.Tracking-heavy surfaces that treat users as inventory.Presentation layers with no operational truth beneath them.Design decisions that trade clarity for novelty.
+Dark patterns, manufactured urgency, or synthetic scarcity.Tracking-heavy interfaces that treat users as inventory.Marketing layers with no operational system beneath them.Design decisions that trade clarity for novelty.

 How decisions are made

-The standard is maintained through review, not through taste alone.
+The baseline is enforced through structured review, not personal taste.

-Each route is checked for clarity, geometry, and load behavior.Claims are backed by proof or removed.If a section feels familiar, the structure gets reworked.If a surface adds noise, it loses scope before it gains polish.
+Every route is verified for clarity, structure, and load behavior.Claims are supported by measured data or removed.If a section becomes derivative, the structure is rebuilt.If a surface adds noise, the scope shrinks before the polish lands.